Sanket2001632/AI-Voice-assistant/README.md

 When the user specify the appropriate trigger words , The G-One gets activated and executes the user commands.

-AI Voice assistant:"Loading your personal Hieseberg....
+AI Voice assistant:"Loading your personal Hiesenberg....
 Hello, Good Morning" (Greets the user according to time)

 The implemented Voice assistant can perform the following tasks:
 Opens a wepage : Youtube , G-Mail , Google Chrome , StackOverflow